310mc/https-310mc.github.io-tl/source/_posts/climax/bystanders.md

 {% endbubble %}

 {% bubble Chiaki frown %}
 I’m not sure what to call it exactly, but I’m mainly going to be performing idol activities.
-Fortunately, there are a lot of people in the industry who are willing to get in touch with me.
+Fortunately, there are a lot of people in the industry want to get in touch with me.

 I’m going to be packed with work as soon as spring starts.
 {% endbubble %}